How to make the most out of graduate job fairs

 - Be ready with questions to ask and prepare a mini ‘pitch’ on yourself.
 It doesn’t have be a hard sell but a good introduction so employees know whether you’re the right fit for them.
 They don’t want to waste you time!

-- Arrive early - it means you can get to the employees you want to see first.
+- Arrive early - it means the employees you really want to see might not be busy yet

 - Don’t go around with your friends - split up!
 It shows recruiters you are capable and independent.